AashiqDurga/software-apprenticeship-program/apprenticeship/software-apprenticeship.md

 # Welcome to Your Apprenticeship 👋

 We're excited to have you here.
-We hope that you have a great learning experiece with as we guide you to become an **AWESOME** engineer.
+We hope that you have a great learning experiece with us as we guide you to becoming an **AWESOME** engineer.

 We understand that all of this may be very new to you but don't you worry we got you covered.
 We have prepared a little bit of information on what this journey is that you about to go on.